Surcharging Frequently Asked Questions for U.S.-based Users

 What is surcharging?

 Surcharging is the practice of adding a fee to a credit card transaction to recover payment processing costs.
-It is a legal and regulated alternative to raising prices in many states and is subject to strict rules by Visa, Mastercard, and other card networks.
+Surcharging legality varies significantly by state, and regulations are constantly evolving.
+It is also subject to strict rules by Visa, Mastercard, and other card networks.

-No, surcharging only covers the cost of acceptance for a credit card transaction, up to 3%.
+No. Surcharging only covers the cost of acceptance for a credit card transaction, and can be subject to additional caps set by state laws or regulations, or card networks themselves.

 Will the surcharge be applied to the taxed amount or the pre-tax amount?